GCSE Geography AQA

 The Geography Department at Allerton Grange School is an exciting place to be and Geography is a popular GCSE.
 The team spirit, dedication and enthusiasm are apparent when meeting with the team.
 Katy Williams is the Geography curriculum leader and is supported by Stuart Blackburn, Tom Hanson and Richard Taylor.

-The AGS Geography Department aims to provide a rich, relevant and stimulating curriculum which offers all students an informative and interactive discovery of Geography through providing differentiated resources and creative, yet challenging, learning experiences.
+The AGS Geography Department aims to provide a rich, relevant and stimulating curriculum which offers all students an informative and interactive discovery of Geography through providing creative, yet challenging, learning experiences.